DavesCodeMusings/container-central/README.md

 ## Are there screenshots or what???
 You betcha!

-(Screenshots were taken in dark mode.
+(Mobile device screenshots were taken in dark mode.
 Yes!
 There is a dark mode.)

 ### Mobile Device...